 As the city struggles to add more bike lanes and plan for safer pathways for bicycles and pedestrians, cyclists must remain vigilant, ride defensively, and look out for dangers and hazards on the road.
 Motorists, for their part, must drive attentively and give bicycles respect and room when sharing the road.
 Bicycle crashes with automobiles can be disastrous or deadly to the rider, but they can be prevented if both parties are paying attention and driving safely.

 As a bicyclist injured in a collision with a car or truck, recovering compensation for your significant injuries can be an uphill battle.
 Durham Law Group can help.
 Our Atlanta bicycle accident attorneys have a broad range of experience helping personal injury victims hold drivers accountable and recover significant compensation in a wide variety of motor vehicle accidents.
-Give us a call at 404-845-3434 for a free consultation and immediate assistance if you or a loved one has been hurt in a bicycle accident in Atlanta.
+Give us a call at 404-845-3434 for a free consultation and immediate assistance if you or a loved one is in need of an Atlanta bicycle accident lawyer.

 What Causes Bicycle Accidents in Atlanta